 Your firm has or wants to develop a deposition training program that includes objective metrics, transcript review, and refined question and objection tactics.

-You're a plaintiff in a class action or an antitrust matter.
+You're counsel in a class action or an antitrust matter.
 Sharing knowledge with other parties can make the difference between winning and winning big.